Kelly Reichardt: Style and themes

+Minimalism

 Reichardt's films have often been called minimalist and realist, with film critic A. O. Scott describing Wendy and Lucy as part of a new American Independent cinema he termed "Neo-Neo Realism", primarily due to its thematic and aesthetic similarity to classic Italian neorealist films such as Rome Open City and Paisan.
-Reichardt has called her films "just glimpses of people passing through".
+Reichardt sees a difference between her work and the minimalist movement as a whole, and has called her films "just glimpses of people passing through".
 She also recognizes her style as minimalist, saying, "A movie is a series of reveals, essentially, and then you're supposed to sit in a room and tell someone what it all means.
 That goes against everything that I just worked for, so I have no interest in summing it all up.
 It's all out there".
 Her films' realist tendencies position them in line with Matthew Flanagan's idea of slow cinema.
 Their long takes, minimal dialogue and minimalist action are all characteristics of slow cinema that allow the audience time for contemplation.
 This style may also be in response to more mainstream films; Reichardt has said, "when I go to the movies and I sit through the previews, I literally feel assaulted."
+As a mode of minimalist art film, Reichardt uses slow cinema and control of time as a means of storytelling and a conveyer of feeling.
+This style is exemplified in Reichardt's filmography through a deliberately unhurried pacing of narrative events, which allows for a deeper exploration and emphasis on atmosphere and character psychology.
+In her work, this style is frequently paired with naturalistic performances from actors and minimalist sound design, allowing for viewers to have their attention drawn to the physical and emotional landscapes that Reichardt creates.

+Reichardt also diverges from the mainstream with her films' avant-garde content.
+River of Grass segments the narrative into numbered sections, and Certain Women is also divided into episodes.
+Reichardt's realism and camera angles reject the objectification of bodies and challenge audience expectations by lingering on seemingly insignificant images after characters have left a scene.